 Our algorithm uses the BA representations of a contract and a query to check if the first permits the second.
-From the BA accepting condition in §2.3 and Example 6, it follows immediately that, to accept a sequence, there is a path through the states of a recognizing BA that is formed by concatenating a finite simple path (prefix) that leads to a final state k (called knot) and by iterating infinitely many times through a simple cycle that leads back to k.
-These kind of paths are called lasso paths.
+From the BA accepting condition in $\S 2.3$ and Example 6, it follows immediately that, to accept a sequence, there is a path through the states of a recognizing BA that is formed by concatenating a finite simple path (prefix) that leads to a final state k (called knot) and by iterating infinitely many times through a simple cycle that leads back to k.
+These kind of paths are called $lasso\ paths$.
 They are infinite but have a finite representation, consisting of the prefix and the cycle.

-It should not be surprising that a classical result [29] is that a sequence ρ satisfies a temporal property φ if and only if any BA for φ traverses a lasso path while recognizing ρ .
+A classical result [28] states that a sequence ρ satisfies a temporal property φ if and only if any BA for φ traverses a lasso path while recognizing ρ .
 We refer again to §6.2.1 for a formal treatment of BA in our context.